DarrenJAN/school-notes/3b/cs-343-notes.md

 - Retract intent

   - In the long run, will break itself due to context switches causing some lines to be ahead of other
+  - We both go to the bathroom to go in.
+I see you wanna go in, so I take my name down.
+You see I want to go in, so you take your name down.
+Then this process repeats itself.

 - Prioritized retract intent (man and woman approach a door, woman goes first)